Mastering Customer Delight to Grow Your Business (+ Free 7-Point Plan)

-This whitepaper is a simple primer that will help any business understand customer delight as a core lever of business growth.
+This article is a simple guide that will help any business understand Customer Delight as a core lever of business growth.

 “Customer Delight is a systematised and intentional approach to delighting your customers to increase engagement, loyalty, and advocacy”

 It should sit across your entire organization, affecting not only how you speak with customers, but how you operate internally.
 By providing repeatable, but individually customised and unexpected actions to every customer journey, you can make those customers feel special, valued and therefore incredibly loyal.

 Andy Hanselman, one of the leading thinkers on the topic, developed this useful list of ingredients all Customer Delight moments should contain:

 🎯 It produces a wow reaction

 🎯 It makes the customer feel valued